emailverifyapicom/docs-rtapi/docs/installation.rst

 Installation
 ============
-There is no software to install. `emailverifyapi`_ is Software as a Service exposed as a simple RESTful service that is available to anything connected to The Internet.
+There is no software to install. `emailverifyapi`_ is Software as a Service exposed as a simple :term:`RESTful` service that is available to anything connected to The Internet.